-The way your Course Handicap is worked out under the World Handicap System is changing.
-From April 2024, Great Britain and Ireland will join many other handicapping associations around the globe by including a Course Rating minus Par adjustment.
+The way your Course Handicap is worked out under the World Handicap System has changed.
+Great Britain and Ireland has joined many other handicapping associations around the globe by including a Course Rating minus Par adjustment.

-But what is this new term we’re all going to have to get used to, and how will it affect the number of shots you receive?
+But what is this term, what does it mean, and how does it affect the number of shots you receive?
 Let’s take a look…

 Here’s what you need to know about Course Rating minus Par